 Natural Ways to Support Your Mental Health

-Mental Health Awareness Week in May 2018 is run by the Mental Health Foundation.
+Mental Health Awareness Week is run by the Mental Health Foundation every year in the spring.
 As well as helping to raise awareness of how common mental health issues are, it offers a good opportunity for all of us to think about our mental health.
 Once we understand our state of mind, it is easier to maintain our equilibrium or – for those who are struggling with mental health problems – to take steps to try and improve your wellness naturally without resorting to medication.

 Many of us take good mental health for granted, but if you have ever experienced a period of anxiety, stress, depression or any other mental illness, you will know that it can have a profound effect on your life.